In this colorful sequel, Shaun gets a Space Odyssey.

 As always, the gibberish talk replaces dialogue, but relies on the comedy and situations to tell the story of a little alien who arrives on Shaun’s farm, and wants to reunite with her parents before the alien task force takes her down.
 When the first movie came out in 2015, a friend of mine got annoyed by the lack-of-words, but bare in mind, some of the best cartoon characters didn’t need them to be brilliant.
 They needed to be themselves.

 This alien, named Lu-La, is adorable, because of how she mimics reactions like screams and mumbling in the exact tone as theirs, eats candy in a market with her arms and legs, glows bluish, and makes objects float with her ears.
 At least I think those are ears, arms, and legs.
 And I really admire her chemistry with Shaun, who doesn’t follow those typical cliches about teaching her about life on Earth.
 They’re able to adapt to their situations at the right time.

-There is a tired subplot, involving Blitzer the farm dog setting rule sign rules for Shaun and his flock.
+There is a tired subplot, involving Blitzer the farm dog setting sign rules for Shaun and his flock.
 I know it’s supposed to be old fashioned cartoon antics, but it ends up being exhausting.
 And the Sci-FI puns are either flexible or obvious, depending on how the movie plays them out.
-Some of them are surprising, while other tend to wear out their welcome.
+Some of them are surprising, while others tend to wear out their welcome.